wp-plugins/wp-sticky-header/readme.txt

 == Changelog ==

-= 1.02 =
+= 1.2 =
-* Displays Notification bar on top of All / Home page / Single posts page.
+* Displays Notification bar on top of All / Home page / Single posts page / In selected pages,posts.
 * Color picker option to set text and background color.
 * Option to close notification bar
 * HTML content can also be used.